 - maintain a close household bubble to help reduce the spread of the virus and aid with contact tracing procedures.

-Face masks are now mandatory in all indoor spaces across the province, including fitness facilities and workplace areas not accessible to the public, as of Nov.
-27.
+Face masks are mandatory in all indoor spaces across the province, including fitness facilities and workplace areas not accessible to the public.

 Public venues are limited to a max of 30 people and all sports activities are cancelled for all age groups.
-Large retails stores, including malls, must limit their capacity to 50 per cent and enhance the expectation of mask use and other mitigation measures.
+Retail stores and personal services like salons must limit their capacity to 50 per cent.
+Large stores must limit capacity to 25 per cent.